nlpaueb/imageclef2024/readme.md

 ### Step 1: Generate the initial captions using any image captioning model, we have used the InstructBLIP model. (for both Synthesizer and Rephraser)

-You can train and/or infer from an InstructBLIP model or any image captioning model you want in order to generate the initial captions that are gonna be changed then using our models.
+You can train and/or use an InstructBLIP model, or any image captioning model of your choice, to generate the initial captions.
+These captions will then be refined using our models.

 ```
 python3 instructBLIP-ft.py --config ../config/config.json
 ```

 ### Step 2: Create your neighbor dataset (only for the Synthesizer)

-You have to create a csv that will contain 2 columns.
-In the first one, you should add the path for each image and in the second column the number of neighbors you have locate.
-For now, we have made experiments using 1, 3 or 5 neighbors with the latter case having the best results.
+You need to create a CSV file with two columns.
+The first column should contain the path for each image, and the second column should indicate the number of neighbors you have identified.
+Currently, we have conducted experiments using 1, 3, or 5 neighbors, with the best results obtained from using 5 neighbors.

 ### Step 3: Run training and/or inference
+You can use both of our models together or each one separately.

 ### Rephraser

 ### Synthesizer